Western Animation: Littlest Pet Shop (2012)

 - Adobe Flash

 - Aesop Amnesia: In Penny For Your Laughs, Pepper learns a valuable lesson of not making fun of your friends, especially Penny Ling.
-In "The Very Littlest Pet Shop" the very first lines are of Penny complaining about Pepper making fun of her fat bottom, not to mention Pepper later YET AGAIN takes her humour too far (Though this time on a guest pet) despite everyone telling her to stop
+In "The Very Littlest Pet Shop" the very first lines are of Penny complaining about Pepper making fun of her fat bottom, not to mention Pepper later YET AGAIN takes her humor too far (Though this time on a guest pet) despite everyone telling her to stop

 - All There in the Script: A few characters have their names either partly of fully revealed by the credits.
 Vi was credited as Vi Tannabruzzo, Mr. Payne was credited as Morgan Payne, and Tiger and Chef Henri weren't even named until the credits.